Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 • vitamins, etc.

 The result of treatment depends on the timeliness of the patient's visit to the doctor.
-The identified disease is most often not serious and easily treatable.
-But there is always a risk that cancer can be the cause of sweating!
+The identified disease most often turns out to be non-serious and easily treatable.
+But there is always a risk that the cause of sweating may be cancer!

 Propotlivost.com

-Sweating at night - causes in a man during sleep and treatment for excessive sweating
+Night sweats - causes in men during sleep and treatment of excessive sweating

 The attitude towards sweating is always negative, but this process is necessary for the normal functioning of the body.
-Sweat helps maintain body temperature and salt balance, removes toxins.
-In fact, this is a way of self-purification and healing of the body.
-The problem is observed if sweating becomes profuse.
+Sweat helps maintain body temperature and salt balance, and removes toxins.
+In essence, this is a way to independently cleanse and heal the body.
+The problem occurs when sweating becomes profuse.

-Due to the process of releasing moisture, the skin of a person can be cooled.
-In its upper layer there are a large number of capillaries.
+Through the process of moisture release, human skin can cool.
+Its upper layer contains a large number of capillaries.
 Blood moves quickly through them and brings heat, which leaves the body through sweat in large quantities.
-The blood cools by almost 2 C, after which it moves into large vessels.
-Nocturnal hyperhidrosis is as important as sleep itself: at this time, the body restores its strength for health.
+The blood cools down to almost 2 C, after which it moves into large vessels.
+Nocturnal hyperhidrosis is as important as sleep itself: at this time the body restores its strength for health.

 Night sweats in men can occur due to inflammatory processes in the body.
-Often the cause is a neurological disease, which is provoked by regular stress, trouble, insomnia.
-Often sweating at night in men is observed with a cold.
+Often the cause is a neurological disease, which is provoked by regular stress, troubles, and insomnia.
+Men often experience sweating at night when they have a cold.
 Uncontrolled intake of nitroglycerin, paracetamol, and other drugs forces the body to cleanse itself of harmful substances through sweat.

-Sweating at night in men can cause sarcoidosis: armpits, legs and arms sweat, chest, neck, forehead and entire head are covered with sweat droplets.
-Sarcoidosis affects several body systems at once, it manifests itself in the form of fatigue, poor appetite, and fever.
-The person becomes nervous, twitchy.
-Possible cough, fibrosis of the lung tissue, the appearance of bluish spots on different parts of the body.
-A characteristic symptom of the disease is constant night sweats in men.
+Night sweats in men can cause sarcoidosis: the armpits, legs and arms sweat, the chest, neck, forehead and entire head become covered with beads of sweat.
+Sarcoidosis affects several systems of the body at once, it manifests itself in the form of fatigue, poor appetite, and fever.
+The person becomes nervous and twitchy.
+A cough, fibrosis of the lung tissue, and the appearance of bluish spots on different parts of the body are possible.
+A characteristic sign of the disease is constant night sweats in men.
 In this case, only a specialist can determine the cause of hyperhidrosis and prescribe the correct treatment.

-If a person wakes up on a pillow wet with sweat, the first thing that can be suspected with such profuse night sweats is overheating during sleep.
+If a person wakes up on a pillow wet with sweat, the first thing one might suspect with such profuse night sweats is overheating during sleep.
 The cause of the attack is heat, dry air, a warm blanket.
-To continue to sleep peacefully, you have to take a shower, ventilate the room.
-If we talk about psychological problems, then severe stress can become the cause.
-In such cases, overheating during sleep does not cause much concern: buy a comfortable bed, do not be nervous before going to bed, do not drink hot coffee, stop smoking.
+To continue sleeping peacefully, you have to take a shower and ventilate the room.
+If we talk about psychological problems, the cause can be severe stress.
+In such cases, overheating during sleep does not cause any particular concern: buy a comfortable bed, don’t be nervous before bed, don’t drink hot coffee, quit smoking.
 Sweating at night during sleep normalizes on its own

-Alcohol in the blood disrupts brain activity.
-The brain is responsible for all body processes, including perspiration.
-Body temperature rises, and biochemical reactions accelerate.
-A person throws into a fever, night sweats begin after alcohol.
-During a feast, a person may not sweat, but sweating still appears at night.
+Alcohol entering the bloodstream disrupts brain activity.
+The brain is responsible for all body processes, including sweating.
+Body temperature rises and biochemical reactions accelerate.
+A person feels feverish and experiences night sweats after drinking alcohol.
+During a feast, a person may not sweat, but at night sweating still appears.

-Alcoholism is always hyperhidrosis, problems with the liver, kidneys or other organs.
-Regular drinking of alcoholic beverages negatively affects the entire body, affects the quality of life.
-At first, everything looks innocent, but over time, an adult healthy person turns into a sick old man, his appearance completely changes.
+Alcoholism always means hyperhidrosis, problems with the liver, kidneys or other organs.
+Regular drinking of alcoholic beverages negatively affects the entire body and affects the quality of life.
+At first, everything looks innocent, but over time, a healthy adult person turns into a sick old man, his appearance completely changes.
 If an alcoholic does not stop drinking, then everything can end in tears.

 The human body reacts to the invasion of infectious agents by increasing body temperature.
-As a result of intoxication, another symptom appears - hyper sweating: the head, armpits, hands and feet sweat.
-So the body begins to actively fight the disease.
-Night sweats after SARS occurs against the background of high temperature, accompanied by chest cough, runny nose, apnea, it can start to hurt and feel dizzy.
+As a result of intoxication, another symptom appears - hyperhidrosis: the head, armpits, hands and feet sweat.
+This is how the body begins to actively fight the disease.
+Night sweats after ARVI occur against a background of high temperature, are accompanied by a chest cough, runny nose, apnea, and may begin to hurt and become dizzy.

-After the body defeats the virus, a person will sweat for about two more weeks: this is due to astheno-vegetative syndrome.
-The patient should not rush to work, it is necessary to give the body time to fully recover.
+After the body defeats the virus, the person will sweat for about two more weeks: this is due to astheno-vegetative syndrome.
+The patient should not rush to work; it is necessary to give the body time to fully recover.
 After pneumonia, sweating can be observed for about a month, and after sepsis or malaria even longer.
-Such patients should be treated in a hospital.
+Such patients should be treated inpatiently.

-Night sweats in men can be triggered by various serious diseases:
+Night sweats in men can be caused by various serious diseases:

 • tuberculosis;